xdpirate/gamehorizon/README.md

 * Freely move games between tables by editing them
 * Support for adding platforms to each game
 * For unreleased games, show a countdown to when the game releases when you hover over the release date (e.g. *"Releases tomorrow"*, *"Releases in 81 days"*)
-* Buttons to edit, delete or web search for any given game
+* Buttons to edit, delete or web search for any given game, several search engines to choose from
 * Names are not unique and can exist in several states and tables at once
 * Themes: Light theme, dark theme, [Nord](https://www.nordtheme.com/)
 * Export game data to CSV or HTML formats